-- (c) Please describe the approach you envisage to implement the annual cohorts requirement to contracts with intergenerationally-mutualised contracts (within the context of paragraphs B67-B71 of IFRS 17). - At current stage, implementation follows all IFRS 17 requirements, including annual cohorts and artificial segmentation of asset, expenses and so on, as explained before - (d) Please indicate the proportion of cash-flow matching contracts for which the requirement around annual cohorts is considered a significant issue.
+(c) Please describe the approach you envisage to implement the annual cohorts requirement to contracts with intergenerationally-mutualised contracts (within the context of paragraphs B67-B71 of IFRS 17).

+At current stage, implementation follows all IFRS 17 requirements, including annual cohorts with significant improvement in IT systems (actuarial and accounting engine and portfolio data storage)

+(d) Please indicate the proportion of cash-flow matching contracts for which the requirement around annual cohorts is considered a significant issue.
 Please specify how the features of the contracts compare with the description provided in Annex A of Annex 1.